Juano Hernandez: Film career

 Hernández appeared in 26 films throughout his career.
 He portrayed a revolutionary soldier in the silent film The Life of General Villa, and his first "talkie" films were small roles in films produced by Oscar Micheaux, who made race films for black audiences.
 His talking film debut was Micheaux's The Girl from Chicago (1932), in which he was cast as a Cuban racketeer.
 He also has a speaking part, although uncredited, as a police officer in the 1932 crime drama and musical Harlem Is Heaven, which stars Bill "Bojangles" Robinson.

 In 1949, he acted in his first mainstream film, based on William Faulkner's novel, Intruder in the Dust, in which he played the role of Lucas Beauchamp, a poor Mississippi farmer unjustly accused of the murder of a white man.
 The film earned him a Golden Globe nomination for "New Star of the Year".
 The film was listed as one of the ten best of the year by the New York Times.
 Faulkner said of the film: "I'm not much of a moviegoer, but I did see that one.
 I thought it was a fine job.
 That Juano Hernández is a fine actor--and man, too."

 In the 1950 western Stars In My Crown, directed by Jacques Tourneur, starring Joel McCrea, Hernández plays a freed slave who refuses to sell his land and faces an angry lynch mob.
+He is also memorable in Young Man With a Horn as Art Hazzard, a jazz trumpet player who mentors fellow musician Kirk Douglas.

 He was singled out for praise for his performance in the 1950 film The Breaking Point with John Garfield.
 The New York Times called his performance "quietly magnificent."

 He also received favorable notices for his performances in Trial (1955), about a politically charged court case, in which he played the judge, and Sidney Lumet's The Pawnbroker (1965).

 More than 50 years after its initial release, in 2001, film historian Donald Bogle wrote that Intruder in the Dust broke new ground in the cinematic portrayal of blacks, and Hernández's "performance and extraordinary presence still rank above that of almost any other black actor to appear in an American movie."